Break Free from Addiction

 - Have a vision.
 Discover what God has called you to do.
 See fulfilling your calling as infinitely greater than wallowing around in your addiction.
 As the song suggests, trade in your sorrows, trade in your shame.
 Lay them down for the joy of the Lord.
 As Jim Elliot says “He is no fool who gives what he cannot keep to gain what he cannot lose.”

-In closing never give up hope.
+Never give up hope.
 We serve the God of all hope, full of mercy and compassion.
 We as believers will always face temptation, but God promises us He will always make a way out.
 Let’s give up the addictions that hold us back and embrace all God has for us.